 But I could not forget my passion.
 During those years, I thought about the team I played on as a girl.
 It was like someone calling your name and you turn but find nothing.
 The next move to Switzerland/France made me determined to play again.
 I started a successful team at my international school and we competed nationally with other ones.
 When news of the Rwandan genocide reeled in for seemingly months on end, my parents even travelling there for long stretches of time, my mother and I came up with an idea.
 We would raise money for football equipment through a football marathon at school.
 The community responded and we raised more than 5000 Swiss Francs.
 The notes lay in my wardrobe at home.
-My mother sent the money to various NGOs in Rwanda.
+My mother sent the money to various NGOs.

 The next time I played was for Goldsmiths, University of London.
 The women were from all over the world; The UK, The USA, Finland, The Netherlands, Norway, Denmark, Cyprus…It was definitely my kind of scene.
 We tied with the School of Oriental and African Studies in the final but Goldsmiths did honour us with Team of the Year.
 I am still in touch with most of the players from that time.
 Football created ties that bind as well as breaking the ice.
 Our coach recommended me for a referee course in Peckham.
 I accepted his suggestion, the only woman doing the course which was at times unnerving.
 I was elated when I passed.
-In the coming years, as I moved as an accompanying spouse, I always checked out where I could play.
+In the coming years, wherever I moved, I always checked out where I could play.
 I tried very hard to create a team in the United Arab Emirates with expatriate women but also welcome to local ones.
 It was at first accepted but soon my attempts were stalled and eventually stonewalled by bureaucratic forces.
 In many cultures around the world, women playing football is just not done.
 In that sense, there are no level playing fields.

 But football was level to me because if I did not understand the rules off the pitch, I did once on it.
 That was continuity to me when my worlds were ever changing.
 If the relocating stopped me from going where I could have as a player, then football did build resilience deep inside.